borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Also to note here that fractional reserve banking could still exist, only would be limited with deposits and have upper bound to risk exposure.
 No more NINJA loans (No Income, No Job, no Assets).
 Real estates would have lower price since they would not serve as Store of Value and would lose that monetary premium.

-My assessment currently is that Bitcoin has 51% chance of expanding (in 2017 was 30% and in 2013 I gave it 10% then).
+Personal assessment currently is that Bitcoin has 51% chance of expanding (in 2017 was 30% and in 2013 maybe 10% then).
 The longer it exist (15 years so far) the higher are chances of succeeding (Lindy effect).
 Like any investment it is a bet, just like any decision in life is.
 For risky ones, invest only what you are able to lose.
 DYOR and make personal probability for each hypothetical scenario.
 Along this line there are halving cycles every 4 years.